Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Background

-\textbf{State of the art for ASR:} Current approaches for ASR mainly rely on the adaptation of pre-trained Transformer stacks learned through self-supervision~(i.e. SSL models) on unlabeled audio data.
-Such pre-trained models vary on the usage of pretext tasks~\cite{baevski2020wav2vec,hsu2021hubert,chen2022wavlm} and language coverage~\cite{conneau21_interspeech,babu22_interspeech, pratap2023scaling,zhang2023google}.
+Current approaches for ASR mainly rely on the adaptation of pre-trained Transformer stacks learned through self-supervision~(i.e. SSL models) on unlabeled audio data.
+Such pre-trained models vary on the usage of pretext tasks~\citep{baevski2020wav2vec,hsu2021hubert,chen2022wavlm} and language coverage~\citep{conneau21_interspeech,babu22_interspeech, pratap2023scaling,zhang2023google}.
 In contrast to this branch of research, the Whisper model relies on weak supervision, which means that the architecture is trained on weakly labeled data only~(no self-supervision).
-Nonetheless, they show that with sufficient amounts of data, the model reaches competitive results compared to mono~\cite{radford2023robust, gandhi2022esb} and multilingual SSL models~\cite{pratap2023scaling}.
+Nonetheless, \citet{radford2023robust} show that with sufficient amounts of data, the Weakly Supervised Whisper model reaches competitive results compared to monolingual and multilingual SSL models~\citep{gandhi2022esb,pratap2023scaling}.